titoferreira/ShopifyExercise/README.md

     Webhook
         - (POST) /webhooks/add-webhook -> Mock a call to the Shopify API to subscribe to a event topic Emails
-        - (POST) /email/orders-paid -> Endpoint to simulate the Shopify call whenever an order/paid event occurs, this will simulate an email to the user that paid an order.
+        - (POST) /email/orders-paid -> Endpoint to simulate the Shopify call whenever an order/paid event occurs and trigger an email, using Ethereal to mock an SMTP, to the user that paid an order.
 When we simulate this event, the response will return an url that allows the caller to see the email that was sent (mock).
         - (GET) /email/list-emails -> Endpoint to list all emails sent Templates
         - (GET) /template/list-templates -> list all templates